bmealhouse/vscode-shifty/README.md

 ![shifty status](/images/shifty-status.png)

+## Shift interval

+This is the bread & butter of shifty.
+Unfortunately, the shift interval cannot be started automatically for you.
+There are two ways you can start the shift interval manually:

+1. Click the `shifty` status bar item, and then click the `Start shift interval` action
+1. Open the command palette (`⇧⌘P`) and type `shifty start`

 ## Shift mode

 Shifty supports three different shift modes when cycling through color themes & font families.
 I recommend starting with **discovery** mode until all color themes & font families have been favorited or ignored and then switch over to **favorites** mode.